h0dgep0dge/BeerusAgile/MeetingReport.md

 Discussion
  - Finding out who our internal and external stakeholders are
- - Assigning a project member to complete the stakeholder registry
+ - Assigning a project member to complete the stakeholder registry, persona, and testing.
  - Finding out the wants and needs to the stakeholders
  - Find out the likes and dislikes of the stakeholders